priyaanshu26/stock_management/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [project-email].
+Please report unacceptable behavior to [priyanshu.171561@gmail.com].

 ## How Can I Contribute?